Greetings from Tacoma Community College (TCC)! Washington USA

 CALL or book your online appointment now.
 We look forward to meeting with you

 TCC has a High School Completion Program.
 This is exclusive to Washington where international students can receive their WA State high school diploma and their associate degree at the same time.
-The college classes also serve towards their high school required courses .
+The college classes also serve towards their high school required courses.
 This is a very popular program with our SE Asia students, especially in Vietnam.
-In this way students can come to TCC at age 16 or 17 before they finish their national high school, and then graduate from TCC with the dual degree in saving time and money.
+In this way, students can come to TCC at age 16 or 17 before they finish their national high school, and then graduate from TCC with a dual degree in saving time and money.